hongtaowu67/container_imagine/README.md

 ## Imagination
 If you only need the imagination module, please install the following packages.
-* [Pybullet](https://pybullet.org/wordpress/): Simulation engine used for the robot imagination.
+* [Pybullet](https://pybullet.org/wordpress/): the simulation engine used for the robot imagination.
 It can be installed by
     ```
     pip install pybullet
     ```